History of local government in England: The Local Government Acts 1888 and 1894, and the London Government Act 1899

-Attempts at reform (1945-1974)
+Attempts at reform (1945–1974)

 Initially the new administrative system worked quite well, and several more county boroughs were created in the next decades.
 However, from 1926 the population requirement increased to 75,000.

 There was also some concern about the viability of some county boroughs which had declined since 1888.
+In the decades afterwards, over 100 towns with increasing populations, such as Nuneaton and Kettering, had become their own boroughs, depriving many county councils of sufficient population and funding.

 For instance, viability of the county borough of Merthyr Tydfil came into question in the 1930s.
 Due to a decline in the heavy industries of the town, by 1932 more than half the male population was unemployed, resulting in very high municipal rates in order to make public assistance payments.
 At the same time the population of the borough was lower than when it had been created in 1908.
 A royal commission was appointed in May 1935 to "investigate whether the existing status of Merthyr Tydfil as a county borough should be continued, and if not, what other arrangements should be made".
 The commission reported the following November, and recommended that Merthyr should revert to the status of a non-county borough, and that public assistance should be taken over by central government.
 In the event county borough status was retained by the town, with the chairman of the Welsh Board of Health appointed as administrative adviser in 1936.